 - Click “View items taking up storage.”

 Google Drive will then display a list of every file in your cloud, automatically sorted by file size.
-You can then decide whether you want to keep those big files, save them somewhere else, or delete them.
+You can then decide whether to keep those big files, save them somewhere else, or delete them.

 Download the Drive Folder to View Its Size